Mark de Mori: Professional career

 In 2007, De Mori signed a three-year deal with prominent boxing promoter Don King.
 King cited "youth and exciting style" as the reason he put faith in De Mori, as he slowly worked his way up the ranks.
 One year into his deal with King, De Mori scored an eight-round win by unanimous decision over Ed Mahone in New Zealand.
 Mahone had been the favourite heading into the fight but was worn down by De Mori's 'jab and move' approach.

-In 2009, De Mori won a further two US fights, both by knockout as a result of body blows, ranking him the number 17 heavyweight in the world by the World Boxing Council and further increasing global interest in his potential as a heavyweight contender.
+In 2009, De Mori won a further two fights in the US, both by knockout as a result of body blows, ranking him the number 17 heavyweight in the world by the World Boxing Council (WBC) and further increasing global interest in his potential as a heavyweight contender.

+De Mori won the World Boxing Union (WBU) title in May 2013 with a corner retirement win over Adnan Buharalija, and the World Boxing Federation (WBF) title in November 2013 with a unanimous decision win over Ivica Perkovic.
+Promoter Anthony Coleiro stated "He is the first Australian heavyweight to win two world titles; this is history".

-In 2014 De Mori scored an incredible first-round TKO victory over Bosnian Zeljko Bojic.
-Many promoters and managers now took inevitable interest in De Mori as his power was almost unprecedented.
+In 2014, De Mori scored an incredible first-round TKO victory over Bosnian Zeljko Bojic.

-In 2015 in Niedersachsen, Germany, he stopped German Marcel Zeller in less than a round.
+In 2015, in Niedersachsen, Germany, he stopped German Marcel Zeller in less than a round.

-De Mori has been ranked as high as 7 in the world with the WBA and 15 with the WBC as well as winning the WBU and WBF world titles.
+De Mori has been ranked as high as #7 in the world with the World Boxing Association (WBA) and #15 with the WBC.

-De Mori Vs. David Haye
+De Mori vs. Haye

-On 24 November 2015 it was announced at a press conference that De Mori would be the comeback opponent of former heavyweight champion David Haye.
+On 24 November 2015, it was announced at a press conference that De Mori would be the comeback opponent of former heavyweight champion David Haye.
 The bout took place on 16 January 2016 at The O2 Arena in London and was promoted by Salter Brothers Entertainment.
-De Mori hinted he would try to exploit Haye's weakness of having six pins in his right shoulder.
+De Mori hinted prior to the bout that he would try to exploit Haye's weakness of having six pins in his right shoulder.
 De Mori looked bothered by the first jab Haye threw and thereafter it was one-way traffic.
 Haye, set up the finish with huge overhand right and De Mori was unconscious before he hit the canvas with 49 seconds left in the round.
 De Mori was ranked 10th by the WBA before his defeat to Haye.

 Split with King

 In 2015, De Mori was given an early release from his contract with Don King and "a lump of cash" after Canadian Bermane Stiverne, another client of King's, failed to retain the WBC heavyweight title.
 King reportedly had De Mori as the next challenger for Stiverne prior to his defeat to Deontay Wilder in January 2015, and according to De Mori this was the reason for his contract release.

-Mark has been ranked as high as 7 in the world with the WBA and 15 with the WBC as well as winning the WBU and WBF world titles.